IngridMorstrad/IngridMorstrad.github.io/thoughts/_posts/2019-10-21-lets-talk-about-health-costs.markdown

 Now the employer pays 232$ to the pharmacy, of which the Pharmacy Benefit Managers (PBMs) pocket 3$.
 The pharmacy gets 229$ + another 25$ from the patient, giving the pharmacies 254$, or a 14$ profit.
 What's hilarious is that the drugmaker ends up paying a 62.50$ rebate!
 It's the same as someone selling you a bridge for 250$ and immediately offering you a 100$ "discount".
 Assuming the drug maker never charged you the "fake" price up front, the wholesaler would be charged only 175$.
 Then, the wholesaler could charge the pharmacy 177.5$, meaning the pharmacy could charge 191.5$ and still get the same profit (14$) as before.
 This would require employers/insurers to pay just 166.5$ instead of (effectively) 182$.
 The 15.5$ saved by the employer comes from removing the 12.5$ "rebate" to PBMs and the 3$ profit they make.
 You'll notice the 12.5$ is not really a "rebate", but rather is profit the PBMs make.

 ## Fixing the system
 Now, how can society get to a world where the system works better than the current state?
 To disrupt this in a capitalistic system (meaning everyone still operates trying to make a profit) in a way that the end-customer pays lower sums, employers/insurers need to go directly to pharmacies (cut out the PBMs).
-Even more efficient would be cutting out the pharmacies and going to the wholesellers.
+Even more efficient would be cutting out the pharmacies by having employers act as "pharmacies" and buying from the wholesellers.
 The most "cost-efficient" approach would be for employers/insurers to start making drugs themselves.
 PBMs not adding anything to the process is why [Hasan Minhaj focuses on them](https://www.youtube.com/watch?v=z7LgT4_jkLA&feature=youtu.be) in his segment on drug pricing.

 Another way would be for the employers to operate a "competing pharmacy" that sells medicines to their employees.
 As employers would be saving costs, they wouldn't need to make as much profits as these pharmacies for this to be a good decision financially for them.
 This may be what [Amazon is doing with Pillpack](https://www.amazon.com/stores/page/5C6C0A16-CE60-4998-B799-A746AE18E19B).